VietnamHo Chi MinhCho Quan Church in Ho Chi Minh City

 Cho Quan Church’s Architecture

 All of the Gothic construction gates were designed sophisticatedly with arches above.
 The windows are not decorated with colorfully stained glass like other churches.
-Step inside, there are two rows of small benches and other big benches able to host a capacity of 1,500 Catholic followers.
+Step inside.
+There are two rows of small benches and other big benches able to host a capacity of 1,500 Catholic followers.
 At the end of the hall, you can see the sacred altar of Jesus sculptured with intricated patterns.

 Cho Quan Church window